birdLark/birdLark.github.io/community/contribution_guide/contribute.md

   be subjected to more review, and may require more testing and proof of its correctness than other changes.
-- Reviewers can indicate that a change looks suitable for merging with a comment such as: "I think this patch looks good".
-LarkMidTable uses the LGTM convention for indicating the strongest level of technical sign-off on a patch: simply comment with the word "LGTM".
+- Reviewers can indicate that a change looks suitable for merging with a comment such as: "I think this patch looks good". birdlarkuses the LGTM convention for indicating the strongest level of technical sign-off on a patch: simply comment with the word "LGTM".
 It specifically means: "I've looked at this thoroughly and take as much ownership as if I wrote the patch myself".
 If you comment LGTM you will be expected to help with bugs or follow-up issues on the patch.
 Consistent,